Welcome to LookChem.com Sign In|Join Free

 Description

-Thiolutin is a natural dithiol that reversibly inhibits bacterial and yeast RNA polymerases (IC50 = 3 μg/ml).
-Because of this, it can be used for the analysis of mRNA stability.
-Thiolutin also inhibits endothelial cell adhesion (IC50 < 1 μM) and S180 tumor-induced angiogenesis in mice by inhibiting Hsp27 interactions with cytoskeletal elements.
+Thiolutin is a natural dithiol that exhibits potent inhibitory effects on bacterial and yeast RNA polymerases, with an IC50 value of 3 μg/ml.
+This property allows it to be utilized for analyzing mRNA stability.
+Additionally, Thiolutin demonstrates the ability to inhibit endothelial cell adhesion with an IC50 of less than 1 μM and suppresses tumor-induced angiogenesis in mice by interfering with Hsp27 interactions with cytoskeletal elements.

 Uses